cssp1/assignment1/electron/readme.md

 Install yarn for your dev environment.

-Initialize yarn in the electron folder with the command `yarn add electron -dev`
+Initialize yarn in the electron folder with the command `yarn install`.

 Run the test build with `yarn start`

-To compile, install electron-packager with `yarn global add electron-packager --dev`

 Compile command: `electron-packager ./ --platform=win32 --arch=x64`

+(note: requires electron-packager in the global yarn environment)